openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 Matching annotations are currently mandated or `Pipelines as Code` will not match your `PipelineRun`.

-If there is multiple pipelinerun matching an event, it will run all of them in parallel and posting the results to the provider as soon the PipelineRun finishes.
+If there are multiple pipelinerun matching an event, it will run all of them in parallel and posting the results to the provider as soon the PipelineRun finishes.